astrixandersen/andersen/readme.md

 # andersen
-The WordPress-theme for my personal website.
-Where I have used third party code, credit has been given in the code's comments.
+The WordPress-theme for my personal website, where I experiment with the Block Editor and write React for the first time.
+I have tried to not rely on any frameworks for this project, and I have also minimized the number of active plugins.

 ## Dependencies
-None 🎉
+Currently none 🎉

+## Active plugins
+- Disable Comments